alramalho/ipo-track/README.md

 # IPO WARNING

+Everything that is needed for the app to fully work is present in this repo, with the exception of domain configuration and hosted zone.

+We couldn't find a way to edit the defautl NameServers record, and since it is not mandatory for the app to fully work we figured it isn't needed for the IaC.

 ## Guiding principles:
 - **TDD**
 - **BDD**: Test behaviour, not implmentation details.
 This means that for example the "unit" lambda tests